GitHubWestie/milestone-project-three/README.md

 This project can be cloned or forked in order to make a local copy on your own system.

-You will need to install any applicable packages found within the *requirements.txt* file and set environment variables in an *env.py* file saved to the root directory.
+You will need to install packages found within the *requirements.txt* file and set environment variables in an *env.py* file saved to the root directory.

-* `pip3 install -r requirements.txt`.
+* `pip install -r requirements.txt`.

 env.py